-The car horn is a favoured tool of stress-release in the US, so don’t get flustered if people start beeping at you unnecessarily.
+The car horn is a favoured tool for stress release in the US, so don’t get flustered if people start beeping at you unnecessarily.

-There is no such thing as a US driving license, but instead, each state will have their own version of a driving license.
-Each state has its own rules on driving and many states will insist that you obtain your driver’s license within 30-60 days of moving to USA from UK.
+Many states will insist that you obtain your driver’s license within 30-60 days of moving to the USA from the UK.

-When you move overseas, you can still vote on some elections within the UK.
+When you move overseas, you can still vote in some elections within the UK.

 You will have to register as an overseas voter, and you can register for up to 15 years after leaving the UK.